harrycresswell/harry/content/things.md

 [Dark Sky/Benyayer Collab](https://soundcloud.com/harrycresswell).
 Since 2012 I’ve been collaborating with my good friend Matt Benyayer to create the artwork for his music.

-[Link styles like...](https://codepen.io/harrycresswell/pen/QWJxrBY) A growing collection of interesting link styles, found around the web and recreated in Codepen.

 ## Past projects

+[In Detail](https://indtl.com/).
+An engagememnt ring concierge service which started life as a jewellery blog.
+I co-founded the project back in 2011, with Jewellery consultant Beanie Major.

+[Remote Cards](https://remotecards.netlify.app/) is a fun card generator tool for promoting live streaming events.
+I built this with my brother [Ben](https://benmclaren.xyz/) during the first week of the Covid-19 lockdown.

 [instagram-hugo](https://github.com/harrycresswell/instagram-hugo).
-A simple demo site showing how to create an Instagram feed on a Hugo website using Profile Page Images Loader by [Joost van der Schee](https://usecue.com/).
+A simple demo showing how to create an Instagram feed on a Hugo website using the now defunct Profile Page Images Loader by [Joost van der Schee](https://usecue.com/).

 [Design tokens and styleguides with Eleventy](https://github.com/harrycresswell/design-tokens-eleventy).
 A simple workflow showing you how to use Eleventy and NPM Scripts to take YAML design tokens and generate a styleguide and CSS Custom properties.

-[Remote Cards](https://remotecards.netlify.app/) is a fun card generator tool for promoting live streaming events.
-I built this with my brother [Ben](https://benmclaren.xyz/) during the first week of the Covid-19 lockdown.

-[In Detail](https://indtl.com/).
-An engagememnt ring concierge service which started life as a jewellery blog.
-I co-founded the project back in 2011, with Jewellery consultant Beanie Major.